jmitchell24/jpmitchell-ca/content/typo_mortis/_index.md

 [Halloween 2025 Post](@/posts/halloween-2025.md)

 Now I want to take it further.
-I think idea is a good one, and I intend to flesh it out into a complete game.
+I think the idea is a good one, and I intend to flesh it out into a complete game.

 ### Development

 I'm currently refactoring the spaghetti code I wrote to get the first version finished, and will begin expanding scope and features soon.

-I'm writing in C++, with Raylib.
+I'm writing in C++, with [Raylib](https://www.raylib.com/).
 I have no intention to release source code, but I am exploring options for publication / distribution.
 For now, I will be regularily posting updates here, on my site.
 You can try the latest build now by clicking the link below.

 [Launch Typo Mortis](@/typo_mortis/app.md)